szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 `OperationalError: FATAL:  password authentication failed for user "postgres"`

 5. Go back to the terminal where you connected with psql.
-Now you can change the default password to something simple (again, we're just trying to get it set up the first time!)
+Now you can change the default password to something simple (again, we're just trying to get it set up the first time!).

  `ALTER USER postgres with password 'test';`

 It should return `ALTER ROLE` to indicate that it worked.
-If you want to, you can also list the users on the database (#todo fill in how to do this or a link to the docs)

 6. Now you should be able to actually connect using your new password:

 `conn = psycopg2.connect(host="0.0.0.0", port=5432, database="postgres", user="postgres", password="test")`

-After that, you'll have to create a cursor, and then you can create some tables, run queries, etc.
+After that, you'll have to create a cursor, and then you can create some tables, and run queries, as described in the basic usage section of [the psycopg2 docs](http://initd.org/psycopg/docs/usage.html).

+Later, **don't forget to create a new user role, and change your password to something that's actually secure**, before you deploy your new app in the cloud, collect underpants, and profit!